nodejs/examples/servers/fastify/session/README.md

 would need to share the session storage between multiple instances of the same program so that any particular cookied request would find its own session.

-In this example in adddition to requiring fastify there are two additional modules being required.
+In this example in addition to requiring fastify there are two additional modules being required.
 These are

 - [fastify-session](https://www.npmjs.com/package/fastify-session)
 - [fastify-cookie](https://www.npmjs.com/package/fastify-cookie)

 The fastify cookie plugin will add support to read and set cookie headers.
 The fastify session plugin provides session based storage on the localhost.

 ## Simple local https session demonstration using local storage